 The guests listened to the detailed presentations regarding the preparations for the COP24.

 “Poland is proud to have the honour to once again host the Parties to the United Nations Framework Convention on Climate Change.
-I believe that the COP24 summit in December will be conducive to making ambitious decisions on the future of our planet and climate protection," said Sławomir Mazurek, Vice-Minister of Environment at the beginning.
+I believe that the COP24 in December will be conducive to making ambitious decisions on the future of our planet and climate protection," said Sławomir Mazurek, Vice-Minister of Environment at the beginning.

 The COP24 conference, which will be held on 3-14 December 2018 in Katowice, will be attended by as many as 30 thousand representatives of governments and groups observing the negotiation process.
-The main objective of the summit in Katowice will be to adopt a full, balanced package implementing the Paris Agreement.
+The main objective of the conference in Katowice will be to adopt a full, balanced package implementing the Paris Agreement.

 “The package is designed to allow the practical functioning of all the institutions and mechanisms provided for in the Agreement.
 It will thus set out ways and means of implementing the climate policy of the countries in the coming years in order to achieve the global climate objectives adopted in Paris,” said Vice-Minister Mazurek.

 Poland, as the host country, has a great responsibility to manage the negotiation process transparently, to treat all Parties equally, and to create the right conditions for many hours of formal and informal talks and debates.
-In order to coordinate the activities of all government bodies connected with the organisation of the conference, an inter-ministerial team responsible for the organisation of the COP24 Summit was appointed.
+In order to coordinate the activities of all government bodies connected with the organisation of the conference, an inter-ministerial team responsible for the organisation of the COP24 was appointed.